AristurtleDev/building-2d-games-with-monogame/documentation/appendix-02-monogame-project-overview.md

 }
 ```

+> TIP
-> \[!TIP] By default, the MonoGame project templates will name this class `Game1`.
+> By default, the MonoGame project templates will name this class `Game1`.
 This is not a hard requirement and you can change the name of this class to anything else that may make more sense for your project.
 Regardless, it will be referred to as `Game1` throughout the documentation in this tutorial.

 The base MonoGame [`Game`](https://docs.monogame.net/api/Microsoft.Xna.Framework.Game.html) class provides [virtual methods](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/virtual) that can be overridden in our `Game1` implementation to provide the logic for our game.

+> CAUTION
-> \[!CAUTION] When overriding one of the virtual methods from the base [`Game`](https://docs.monogame.net/api/Microsoft.Xna.Framework.Game.html) class, it is important that you keep the `base` method call.
+> When overriding one of the virtual methods from the base [`Game`](https://docs.monogame.net/api/Microsoft.Xna.Framework.Game.html) class, it is important that you keep the `base` method call.
 Many of the base [`Game`](https://docs.monogame.net/api/Microsoft.Xna.Framework.Game.html) class methods have logic for initialization, updating, and rendering that still need to be called even though we are overwriting the implementation.

 Let's break this file down into individual sections to better understand it.